jlovgrendotcom/Canvas-Ghost-Game/README.md

 # Canvas-Ghost-Game

 Plot:
-You play as Tabathia.
-She has to rescue 10 pure souls in the tomb to complete her nun training.
-Blue is pure, any other color is evil.
+You play as Tabathia the nun.
+Shes stuck in a tomb of evil ghosts.
+How long can she survive?

 Gameplay:

+Click to start.
 Ghosts will randomly appear.
-You have to touch the blue ghost to rescue them.
-If any other color ghost touches you, you loose.
+Avoid at all costs.
+Haley's Highschore: 80 seconds